Mars Exploration Rover: Aeroshell

 Built by Lockheed Martin Space in Denver, Colorado, the aeroshell is made of an aluminium honeycomb structure sandwiched between graphite-epoxy face sheets.
 The outside of the aeroshell is covered with a layer of phenolic honeycomb.
 This honeycomb is filled with an ablative material (also called an "ablator"), that dissipates heat generated by atmospheric friction.

-The ablator itself is a unique blend of cork wood, binder and many tiny silica glass spheres.
+The ablator itself is a blend of cork wood, binder and many tiny silica glass spheres.
 It was invented for the heat shields flown on the Viking Mars lander missions.
 A similar technology was used in the first US crewed space missions Mercury, Gemini and Apollo.
 It was specially formulated to react chemically with the Martian atmosphere during entry and carry heat away, leaving a hot wake of gas behind the vehicle.
 The vehicle slowed from 19000 to 1600 km/h in about a minute, producing about 60 m/s2 (6 g) of acceleration on the lander and rover.

 The backshell and heat shield are made of the same materials, but the heat shield has a thicker, 1/2 in, layer of the ablator.
 Instead of being painted, the backshell was covered with a very thin aluminized PET film blanket to protect it from the cold of deep space.
 The blanket vaporized during entry into the Martian atmosphere.